Nat3z/SkyblockMod/README.md

 ## License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/)

-## Nate's Skyblock Mod would not be possible if Open Source Programs did not exist!
+## Nate's Secret Mod would not be possible if Open Source Programs did not exist!
 Here is the list of Programs used and their respective Licenses
 [List of Programs](https://github.com/Nat3z/SkyblockMod/blob/main/OPEN_SOURCE_SOFTWARE_USED.md)